barsovya/2D-template-project/README.md

 - The single responsibility of modules, and the presence of the correct contracts, presented in interfaces and abstract classes.
 - Implementing a simple factory template.
 - Antipattern 'Game Manager' (due to the lack of DI, as well as a bunch of other related modules), writing a complete architecture would be time-consuming, but you will find something new for yourself in the approaches described above.

+I wasn't going to make a complete implementation.
+But there are many good examples here, go!